zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 *Ferrara, Italy (Jun 2024)*

 - Meeting on Pulsar Timing Array Experiments: Present and Future of Indian Collaboration \
-*The Institute ofMathematical Sciences, Chennai, India*
+*The Institute of Mathematical Sciences, Chennai, India*